The Project

 Church Theater Ministry.
 During Marie’s interview with Sarah Collins Rudolph, the only survivor in the ladies’ lounge during the

-explosion, and the sister of her friend Addie, those were the words that Sarah heard
+explosion, and the sister of her friend Addie, those were the words that Sarah heard from outside as she lie on the floor bleeding

 after the church was bombed.
 Sarah heard the words “Somebody Done Bombed the 16th Street Baptist Church” from an elderly